 Precautions while using bicalutamide

 It is very important that your doctor check your progress at regular visits to make sure that bicalutamide is working properly.
 Blood tests may be needed to check for unwanted effects.

-bicalutamide may affect the results of the prostate specific antigen (PSA) test, which may be used to detect prostate cancer.
-Make sure you tell all of your doctors that you are using bicalutamide.
+Bicalutamide may affect the results of the prostate specific antigen (PSA) test, which may be used to detect prostate cancer.
+Make sure any doctor or dentist who treats you knows that you are using bicalutamide.

-bicalutamide may make you sleepy or drowsy.
-Avoid driving, using machines, or doing anything else that could be dangerous if you are not alert.
+Bicalutamide may make you sleepy or drowsy.
+Do not drive or do anything else that could be dangerous until you know how bicalutamide affects you.

 Do not take other medicines unless they have been discussed with your doctor.
 This includes prescription or nonprescription (over-the-counter [OTC]) medicines and herbal or vitamin supplements.